How to Become a Peer Recovery Specialist

 If you’re going to be any good at being a peer specialist, the odds are good you have a criminal record behind you.

-That’s why you will typically find a specific list of disqualifying offenses for peer support background checks.
-States understand that it can be your experience with the justice system itself that makes you a good peer counselor.
+That’s why you’ll typically find a specific list of disqualifying offenses for peer support background checks.
+States understand that your experience with the justice system itself can make you a good peer counselor.
 So having a stack of DUIs or even theft or robbery isn’t necessarily going to trip you up.
-A more serious criminal background might—although you can also apply for a pardon or exception in many cases.

-Certification boards understand that who you are before and after recovery can be very different people.
-Your own understanding of the same principle will be part of what makes you a valuable ally for patients in the midst of their own attempts at recovery.
+A more serious criminal background might disqualify you, though you can also apply for a pardon or exception in many cases.
+Certification boards understand that who you are before and after recovery can be two very different people.
+Your own understanding of the same principle will be part of what makes you a valuable ally to patients in their own recovery efforts.

 You’ll also need to be done with your time as a prisoner or parolee.
 If you are still under supervision, you’ll probably need to wait until your probation or prison term has been fulfilled.